DMCA Policy

 Once we receive your notice, here's our process:

-We review your notice to ensure it's complete and meets DMCA requirements.
-Incomplete notices may be returned for correction.
+We review your notice to ensure it's complete and meets all DMCA requirements under Section 512(c)(3).
+Incomplete notices will be returned with a clear explanation of what's missing so you can correct and resubmit.

-If valid, we take appropriate action.
-This might include blocking specific URLs, implementing filters, or other technical measures.
+If the notice is valid, we take appropriate action within our technical capability.
+This might include blocking specific URLs, implementing domain level filters, updating our restricted content lists, or other measures appropriate to our service architecture.

-If applicable, we notify the user whose content was affected (without sharing your personal contact info).
+If applicable, we notify the user whose content was affected.
+We provide them with a copy of the takedown notice (without sharing your personal contact information) and inform them of their right to file a counter-notification.

 Counter-Notifications: If You Think We Made a Mistake